Cotton: East India Company

 The acts were repealed in 1774, triggering a wave of investment in mill-based cotton spinning and production, doubling the demand for raw cotton within a couple of years, and doubling it again every decade, into the 1840s.

 Indian cotton textiles, particularly those from Bengal, continued to maintain a competitive advantage up until the 19th century.
 In order to compete with India, Britain invested in labour-saving technical progress, while implementing protectionist policies such as bans and tariffs to restrict Indian imports.
 At the same time, the East India Company's rule in India contributed to its deindustrialization, opening up a new market for British goods, while the capital amassed from Bengal after its 1757 conquest was used to invest in British industries such as textile manufacturing and greatly increase British wealth.
 British colonization also forced open the large Indian market to British goods, which could be sold in India without tariffs or duties, compared to local Indian producers who were heavily taxed, while raw cotton was imported from India without tariffs to British factories which manufactured textiles from Indian cotton, giving Britain a monopoly over India's large market and cotton resources.
 India served as both a significant supplier of raw goods to British manufacturers and a large captive market for British manufactured goods.
 Britain eventually surpassed India as the world's leading cotton textile manufacturer in the 19th century.

-India's cotton-processing sector changed during EIC expansion in India in the late 18th and early 19th centuries.
-From focusing on supplying the British market to supplying East Asia with raw cotton.
-As the Artisan produced textiles were no longer competitive with those produced Industrially, and Europe preferring the cheaper slave produced, long staple American, and Egyptian cottons, for its own materials.
+India's cotton-processing sector changed during the East India Company (EIC) expansion in the late 18th and early 19th centuries, shifting from supplying the British market with finished textiles to supplying East Asia with raw cotton.[54]
+This occurred as artisan-produced textiles were no longer competitive with those produced industrially, and European markets began preferring cheaper, slave-produced, long-staple American and Egyptian cottons for their own manufacturing.